Sticks and Stones (New Found Glory album): Production

 In February 2002, the band began recording with Neal Avron, who acted as producer.
 Sessions took place at DML and Signature Sound Studios in San Diego, California, Larrabee West Studios in West Hollywood, California, and NRG Studios in North Hollywood, California.
 He was assisted by engineers Sam Bukas, Mike Harris, Juan Jose Ayala, Ted Regier and Mark Kiczula.
 For the group's self-titled, Avron wanted a laidback approach for the drums.
-For Sticks and Stones, he had more confidence in letting drummer Cyrus Bolooki played what he wanted.
+For Sticks and Stones, he had more confidence in letting drummer Cyrus Bolooki play what he wanted.
 Bolooki tracked his parts with the tom on his left side.
 He started playing with this set up while on tour with Fenix TX, whose drummer had a tom and China cymbal on his left side.
 Bolooki liked the setup, but thought he wouldn't be able to use it as he was right-handed.
 After setting up his kit in that manner, he found it easier for certain parts.

 Several members of contemporary bands contributed to the recordings: Rusty Pistachio and Toby Morse of H_{2}O (backing vocals on "Understatement"), Mark Hoppus of Blink-182 (bass on "Something I Call Personality"), Bane and What Feeds the Fire (backing vocals on "Something I Call Personality" and "Belated"), and Matt Skiba and Dan Andriano of Alkaline Trio (backing vocals on "Forget My Name").
 In addition, Chris Georggin of the group's management team Rick DeVoe Management added backing vocals on "Something I Call Personality".
 Hoppus was initially brought in to add vocals, but after Grushka was unable to do bass for "Something I Call Personality", Hoppus did it instead.
 Jay Baumgardner mixed the recordings, before they were mastered by Tom Baker at Precision Mastering in Hollywood.